 You will be issued a GGHSON name tag to wear on your uniform while in the clinical setting.
-Students may be instructed to also wear their GGHSON name tag to provide further identification and applicable credentials.
+Students may be instructed to also wear their GGHSON ID Badge to provide further identification and applicable credentials.
 If lost or stolen, it is your responsibility to obtain a replacement.
 Failure to do so in a timely manner may result in a dress code violation.
 Name tags are purchased through the GGHSON office of student affairs.
-Note, this name tag does not take the place of the official TTUHSC El Paso identification badge.
+Note, this name tag does not take the place of the official TTUHSC EI Paso identification (ID) badge.